Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Child of the Sea.

-You have mastered your connection to the elemental plains, gaining the following benefit:
+You have mastered your connection to the elemental plains.

 * You learn the Conjure Elemental and Tidal Wave spell each of which you can cast once without expending a spell slot.
 You can only summon elementals connected to the elemental plain of water or air.
 Once you cast these spells with this trait you can’t do so again until you finish a long rest.
 Choose Strength, Constitution or Charisma for your Spellcasting ability.